-In a food processor or blender (I just used my Ninja – love it) whir your crackers into fine crumbs.
-Or place crackers in a gallon sized freezer baggie, crush your graham crackers; if using a baggie, I like to hand crush them as I’m putting them in, then using a rolling pin, roll back and forth until the crumbs are about the same size.
+In a food processor or blender (I used my Ninja – love it!) whir your crackers into fine crumbs.
+Or place crackers in a gallon sized freezer baggie, crush your graham crackers; if using a baggie, I like to hand break them, then using a rolling pin, roll back and forth until the crumbs are about the same size.

 1 1/2 – 2 sleeves of graham cracker equals about 2 cups.
 You can use store bought Graham Cracker Crumbs, but honestly it’s so easy and fresh to make your own.

 Pour in sugar, pulse a few times, then pour in butter and pulse, or just mix with a fork as I’ve done here.
 Reserve about 1/8 cup of graham cracker crumbs for topping, if desired.

 Easily convert this recipe to gluten free, by substituting gluten free grahams and egg free (simply omit the eggs, it will still set up)!